Feller-AG/wiser-cloud-api/README.md

 ### Get all accessible sites
 * **Path:** `http://user.nubes.feller.ch/api/partner/sites`
 * **Method:** `GET`
 * **Description:** Get all accessible sites.
-Returns the site ID and if the site is online or not
+Returns the site ID and indicates whether the site is online or not.

 ```json
 {